roywong013/Data-Structure-Algorithm/algorithm/recursion.md

 > <b>Every time you are using a tree or converting something into a tree, consider recursion.</b>

 Recursion means that a function that call itself.
+When we using a tree or doing some sorting, we can consider using recursion for make it easily for coding.

 1. Identify the base case
 2. Identify the recursive case